 Locations that make ADUs easier to build

 California state lawmakers have passed several pieces of legislation designed to make it easier for homeowners to build ADUs.
-Among other things, California requires that permits for ADUs be approved or denied within 60 days (rather than the previous 120 days allowed), limits local discretion in establishing minimum and maximum unit size requirements, allows for up to one ADU and one JADU (junior ADU, which has a square footage of no more than 500 feet), and prohibits owner-occupancy requirements until 2025.
+Among other things, California stipulates that ADU permits are automatically approved if no determination is made within 60 days (rather than the120 days previously allowed), limits local discretion in establishing minimum and maximum unit size or parking requirements, allows for up to one ADU and one JADU (junior ADU, which has a square footage of no more than 500 feet), and prohibits owner-occupancy requirements until 2025.
 In Los Angeles in 2018, the year after the law went into effect, 20 percent of permits issued by the city were for ADUs.
+Los Angeles also offers a list of 20 pre-approved ADU designs.

 Locations that promote ADUs for special populations